 - Between Clay and Dust – Musharraf Ali Farooqi (Pakistan) (see my review)

-- The Garden of Evening Mists - Tan Twan Eng (Malaysia) (On reserve at my library)
+- The Garden of Evening Mists - Tan Twan Eng (Malaysia) (Update: see my review)

-- Narcopolis – Jeet Thayil (India) (on my TBR)
+- Narcopolis – Jeet Thayil (India) (Update: see my review)

 The winner, who will receive USD 30,000, will be announced on March 14th 2013 at a black tie Prize Dinner in Hong Kong, the home of the Prize.
 The translator, if any, will receive USD 5,000.